The development of a high granular crystal calorimeter prototype of VLAST: Design and development of HEIC-Cube prototype

 Following the adoption route of semiconductor photodetectors, the HEIC employs a dual-APD configuration, where two APDs are positioned adjacent to each other in accordance with the scintillator geometry and coupled to the same fluorescence exit window of every BGO cubic units.
 These APDs are arranged directly facing the crystal's light-emitting surface to ensure optimal fluorescence collection efficiency.
 A crucial element of the HEIC design is the incorporation of a light intensity attenuation filter.
 The entrance windows of one APD between the pair are covered with a fluorescence attenuation filter for extending the dynamic ranges for the high-energy end.
-This proportional attenuation allows the APD to remain within its linear operating range even when exposed to the intense light produced by high-energy particle interactions.
+The attenuation filter, an exposure film, is made of a plastic sheet with a thickness of 0.17 mm.
+It is designed to tune the amplitudes of signals by proportional attenuating the intensity of scintillation light injected into the APDs, which remains it within the linear operating range of the electronic amplifiers.
 The readout electronics used for both APDs are identical, and each APD leads out both an initial channel and an amplified channel on the back of the front-end board.
 This dual-APD configuration, combined with dual-gain channels in the readout electronics for each APD, provides the necessary dynamic range.